Need Help? Give us a call.

 Open an Azlo Account Now

 Novo is another relative newcomer to the business checking scene, which just came out of their beta stage last summer.
 Novo is designed primarily for startups, rather than small businesses writ large, and their features reflect that.
 But if you’re running a startup or a digital-centric business, Novo provides a ton of interesting features and functions that you might not have expected out of your banking partner.
+And now for a limited time, Novo is matching the first $50 in deposits for all Fundera readers who apply in the month of September.

 Like with Axos or Azlo, Novo’s business checking account application process is 100% online.
 That means you can skip the hassle of going back and forth to a bank location to open an account.
 So long as you have a Social Security number and are a U.S. citizen, you’re on your way toward getting approved and opening your account.